jkorell/virtual-machine-guest-backup-for-vmware-vsphere/README.txt

 $Destination_Path 				- This is the location where the backup will be created.
 This should either be a local drive or a UNC path and must end without a backslash.
 E.g. \\server\share\VMGB
                             The backup will store the files at this location under Host Address\Datastore\Host Name.
 Eg "\\server\share\VMGB\192.168.4.1\ESX_LOCAL\VM Guest"
+                            Please Note: This folder must already exist before executing the script, the contents of this folder will be deleted upon executing the script.

+$Compress_Files           - This is used to enable or disable file compression.
+Use 1 to enable or 0 to disable.
+Please Note: This requires that 7-zip is installed on the computer running this script

+$7zip_Path                - This is the location of 7-zip.
+E.g. C:\Program Files\7zip

 $Email_Report					- This is used to enable or disable sending email reports.
 Use 1 to enable or 0 to disable.